Ajatt-Tools/anki.koplugin/README.md

 # Anki plugin for KOReader

-KOReader plugin enabling Anki card generations for words looked up in the internal dictionary.
+KOReader plugin enabling Anki note generation for words looked up in the internal dictionary.

 ## Installation